Practical AI setup for brokers

 Expansion path: Add office-wide support once the individual starter proves useful.

 Setup first.
-Usage when governed AI does real work.
+Usage when AI prepares real work.

 The pricing direction should feel tied to visible work, not an idle subscription.
 Exact wallet mechanics still need research before final public claims.

-A bounded setup and enablement engagement around one proof-of-value workflow, usually email signal triage.
+A bounded setup and enablement engagement around one proof-of-value workflow, usually inbox review and follow-up prep.

 Listing or workflow runs